 Growing cannabis from clones is faster and easier than starting with seeds.
 Plus, you won’t need to sex the plants as they mature.
 If you’re interested in cloning and raising clones, the best investment you can make is cloning gel.

-Cloning gel helps the clones recover from cutting and grow roots as quickly as possible.
+Cloning gel (also known as rooting gel) helps the clones recover from cutting and grow roots as quickly as possible.
 It increases your chances for a successful grow.
 It saves you money and time in the long run.

 Basic overview of how to take a cutting and root it